blanktorious/laboratory/README.md

 # laboratory
-This repository is just a compilation of what I've worked on based on general DevOps related topics.
+This repository is just a compilation of general DevOps related topics or tools that I've worked on.